Traffic Fluctuations on Weighted Networks: CONCLUSION

 \section{CONCLUSION}

+In summary, we investigate the traffic fluctuation problem on weighted networks, which is a more general and realistic representation of real systems.
+Previous results on nodes are the most simple case of our result.
+Moreover, comparatively few investigations have been recorded in the literature relative to the fluctuation on links both for unweighted and weighted networks yet.

-In summary, we have investigated the properties of a general random walk model on weighted networks with symmetric weight given as $w_{ij}=(k_ik_j)^\theta$.
-Base on this dynamics substrate, we have studied the general random diffusion model (GRD) and its traffic on the weighted networks, which is more general than previous random diffusion model.
-The model is capable of giving out a simple analytical law that relates the fluctuations at a node $i$, $\sigma_i$ to the average traffic $f_i$, also demonstrates that the scales of traffic in weighted networks ($\theta>0$) are richer than unweighted ones.
-Moreover, the model show a simple analytical law on the relation between the average traffic $f_{ij}$ and its $\sigma_{ij}$ on the link $L_{ij}$ as well, which has gone uninvestigated in previous works.
-We find the scales of traffic on weighted links are much wider than unweighted ones, on which the traffic are rather stable.
-What's more, we have shown that the feature that the relationship between fluctuations scale and degree of nodes, which emerges in unweighted networks is fading as the link heterogeneity enhancing.
-Simulations and analytic work have suggested that this weight of link could have an impact on the way in which networks operate, including the way information travels through the network and resource assignment for an efficient performance of communication networks.
+In this paper, we introduce the general random diffusion (GRD) model, which describe a swarm of random walkers traveling simultaneously on the weighted networks.
+Based on the model we provide analytic solutions to characterise the relation between the mean traffic and its fluctuation for nodes and for links.
+We discuss the impact of key parameters on the traffic fluctuation.
+Key observations include size of time window, node strength, and link weight.
+To prove the results, we take neutral networks with a specifical link weight definition for example.
+Our analysis indicates the relation between the traffic and its scale is irrelevant to the weight parameter $\theta$.
+Simultaneously, we find the scales of traffic on weighted links with $\theta>0$ are much wider than unweighted ones, on which the traffic are rather stable, which is confirmed by analytical prediction with remarkable accuracy.
+Thus, both simulations and analytic work have suggested that the weight could have an impact on the way in which networks operate, including the way information travels through the network and resource assignment for an efficient performance of communication networks.